edubew/mobile_portolio/README.md

-# Portfolio: setup and mobile version skeleton
+# Portfolio: Desktop Version

-> Add contact section with a form and validate it
+> Create a user interface that is responsive to different screen sizes using media queries

 ## Built With